top of page

 What next?

 Ama presents itself in the form of mucus, bacteria, inflammation, fat- all that nasty stuff we consider a nuisance.
-Over time, ama inhibits regulatory processes, absorption of nutrients, and increases the overgrowth of bacteria / viruses- it is believed in traditional medicine that the accumulation of ama is what forms plaque, tumours, cysts, etc.
+Over time, ama inhibits regulatory processes, absorption of nutrients, and increases the overgrowth of bacteria / viruses- eventually forms plaque, tumours, cysts, etc.

-Next, it's time to figure out why ama is remaining inside the body instead of flushing away each night during our natural detoxification and regeneration cycles.
-For that I would recommend meeting with a specialist whether it is a nutritionist, naturopath or MD who can support you in the right direction, clearing your body's natural path to healing.
+Why is ama remaining inside your body instead of flushing away each night during our natural detoxification and regeneration cycles?
+For that I would recommend meeting with a specialist- whether it is a nutritionist, naturopath or MD who can support you in the right direction, clearing your body's natural path to healing.

 Traditional remedies to flush excess ama: